Published on December 19, 2019 | Last Updated May 29, 2020

-I decided to create a tablescape that would flow well with our Christmas tree (in case I’m too tired to take it down before the new year) but also be fun and thematic enough for my girls.
-I knew I wanted to use my vintage tabletop clock to give a visual of the start of a new year and the passing of time.
-I also knew the table needed to be well stocked with sweets.
+This table setting needed to flow well with our Christmas tree but also be fun and thematic enough for my girls.
+So, I included my vintage tabletop clock to give a visual of the start of a new year and filled the dishes with desserts I knew my girls would love.

 Isn’t this vase to die for?
 It was a total score from a local antique shop.

 Well, the table’s all set and ready for the big countdown.
-I’m so happy with how this turned out and that it’s not over the top glitzy, but it does speak to the New Year’s Eve holiday in an elegant, understated, fresh-start sort of way.
+I’m so happy with how this turned out and that it’s not over the top glitzy.
+It speaks to the New Year’s Eve holiday in an elegant, understated, fresh-start sort of way.

 Make sure to check out all of my friends’ tablescapes below.
 There are some really good ideas!